-- 5. Challenge to the Voting Procedure: If the Administration, the affected faculty or the Broward Teachers Union believe that improprieties have occurred with the election, the president of the Broward Teachers Union and the Superintendent's designee shall meet and agree on a remedy. - 6.
+- 5. Challenge to the Voting Procedure: If the administration, the affected faculty or the BTU believe that improprieties have occurred with the election, the president of the BTU and the Superintendent's designee shall meet and agree on a remedy. - 6.
 Community Endorsement and Steward Signature: After the election is conducted, the waiver request must be reviewed and endorsed by the community at an advertised open meeting.
-The district will provide a BTU steward signature line on the waiver request form.
+The District will provide a BTU steward signature line on the waiver request form.
 Said signature indicates that the steward has knowledge of the waiver.
-The steward may choose not to sign but the signature or lack of a signature will not stop the waiver from continuing throughout the District review process. - 7.
-Recommendation of the Superintendent: Without such 2/3 majority vote, a waiver shall still be submitted but will not have the recommendation of the Superintendent of Schools or the President of the Broward Teachers Union.
+The steward may choose not to sign, but the signature or lack of a signature will not stop the waiver from continuing throughout the District review process. - 7.
+Recommendation of the Superintendent: Without such 2/3 majority vote, a waiver shall still be submitted but will not have the recommendation of the Superintendent or the President of the BTU.
 All waivers must be cost neutral.
-Window periods for waiver submission will be consistent with the district's Accountability Policy. - 8.
+Window periods for waiver submission will be consistent with the District's Accountability Policy. - 8.
 Waiver Assistance Panel: All waivers shall be reviewed by a Waiver Assistance Panel.
-The president of the Broward Teachers Union (designee) shall serve as a member of the Committee.
+The President of the BTU shall serve as a member of the Committee.
 The Committee shall have no veto power. - 9.
-Impact Bargaining: If the Broward Teachers Union believes that a waiver request impacts the collective bargaining agreement, the President of the Broward Teachers Union may request impact bargaining pursuant to provisions contained in PERC case law. - 10.
+Impact Bargaining: If the BTU believes that a waiver request impacts this Agreement, the President of the BTU may request impact bargaining pursuant to provisions contained in PERC case law. - 10.
 Waiver Duration: Waivers will be for one (1) year duration and non-precedent setting.

-A school may request a waiver of the district referral form consistent with the district waiver timeline and contract language concerning student discipline.
+A school may request a waiver of the District referral form consistent with the District waiver timeline and contract language concerning student discipline.
 Should a school be granted the waiver of the referral form, it is not necessary to renew the waiver each year unless the school decides to make a significant revision to the referral form.